 Bobi Wine’s arrest in Kampala, Uganda, shortly after he registered his candidacy for the upcoming presidential election.
 PHOTO | HEBOBEWINE.

-Tranquility News reporter, Boston, Massachusetts.
+Tranquility News reporter, North America

 As Uganda is in preparation for the January 14 presidential and parliamentary elections, the situation in the country seems to be capricious and volatile.
 Journalists, opposition members, and human rights activists are under constant attacks by partisan state actors.